CmlLib/CmlLib.Core-wiki/en/auth.microsoft/cmllib.core.auth.microsoft/jeloginhandler.md

 // ...
 ```

 Set Xbox authentication mode.
 Instead of `xbox => xbox.Basic()`, there are many options you can replace with.
-See [xboxauth.md](../xboxauthnet.game/xboxauth.md "mention").
+See [XboxAuth](../xboxauthnet.game/xboxauth.md).

 `AddXboxAuthForJE` and `AddForceXboxAuthForJE` methods add default xbox authentication relying party which is used for Minecraft: JE authentication so that you don't need to pass it everytime you use.

 ### 4. JEAuthenticator

 Set Minecraft: JE authentication mode.
-See [jeauthenticator.md](jeauthenticator.md "mention").
+See [JEAuthenticator](jeauthenticator.md).